geoffreygarrett/astrotk/astrotk/n_body_simulator/DESIGN.md

 simulation using Python with C++ bindings for accelerated performance.
 3. The **Developers** must be able to come to a full understanding of n-body gravatational simulations using C++ accelerated code bindings in future development projects.

-## Project Objectives
-1. The project shall allow for comparisons between different integrations schemes in the n-body simulation.
-2. The project shall allow for the use of difference frames of reference.
-3. The project shall allow for the use of any set of initial conditions for the n-body simulation.
-4. The project shall allow for the comparison between C++ accelerated binding and pure Python based code.

 ## Design Requirements
 1. The software shall allow for the use of alternative integration schemes.